maprager/aws-tools/README.md

 - doesBucketExist.sh - Script to check to see if an S3 bucket name is available

 - netta_bug  - a silly song based on Israel's Eurovision Song Winner from 2018

+- ms-teams.py - a lambda to notify ms teams on spot instances stops and starts and other instances

+- daily-cost.py - a lambda to keep a daily check on your account costs, and to notify you of any changes in ms-teams.